AdobeDocs/marketo.de-DE/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-members-from-a-spreadsheet-into-a-program.md

    ![](assets/image2014-9-18-15-3a44-3a37.png)

-   Sehr gut!
-Sie sollten die neuen Mitglieder sehen, die Sie importiert haben.
+   Die neuen Mitglieder sollten jetzt erscheinen.

    ![](assets/image2014-9-18-15-3a45-3a16.png)